Install Enhanced Imply Private on Google Kubernetes Engine (beta)

 - Cloud SQL instance - The data store used as the default metadata store for Druid deployments, as well as for the Imply control plane.
 An existing Cloud SQL instance can be used, or Imply will create one for you.

-- Cloud Storage bucket - The storage bucket used as the default Deep Storage for all druid deployments.
+- Cloud Storage bucket - The storage bucket used as the default Deep Storage for all Druid deployments.
 An existing cloud storage bucket can be used, or Imply will create one for you.

 Google Cloud machine types

 This section lists the Google Cloud machine types available for Imply cluster server instances in GCP, by node type.
-For more information about machine sizing, see planning.

 Master nodes